WINE LIBRARY

 BACKGROUND

-Our unique Mae Rosé is made primarily from the relatively rare Tannat grape grown on our property.
+Our Mae Rosé is made from the relatively rare Tannat grape grown on our estate.
 Tannat is originally from the Southwest of France and has found its home at D.A.Ranch.
 Mae is named for the horse who used to live on our property.
 In order to keep things fresh, the grapes were pressed whole cluster, fermented dry in stainless steel for 20 days and then aged 6 months in stainless steel, filtered and bottled.

 TASTING NOTES